RGP Lua

 The ‘finale’ namespace

-All functionality that accesses Finale through the Finale PDK Framework resides within the finale namespace.
-(Namespaces use the dot separator.)
+All functionality that accesses Finale through the Lua/PDK Framework resides within the finale namespace (namespaces use the dot separator).

 For example: